Emmotes/ic_spoilers/docs/feats.md

 # Seat Swap Feats

-These icons entered the defines recently.
-They clearly suggest that there will be feats at some point in the future that will allow a champion to move seat.
-We know nothing about how they'll be distributed - but it's likely that they'll be given out sparsely and only to one specific seat when they are given.
-So don't expect to be able to use whoever you want in a formation regardless of seat.
+These icons entered the defines a while ago - and we recently got the first appearance of a feat that uses them.
+Given that - it seems that these will be handed out sparingly to select champions that specifically allow them to move to one specific seat.
+I highly doubt they'll be a free-for-all.

 | Icon | Icon Name | Raw |
 |---|---|---|